Hulk Hogan: Tributes and legacy

-Following Hogan's death on July 24, 2025, many wrestlers paid tribute to Hogan on social media, such as Vince McMahon, The Rock, The Undertaker, Steve Austin, Rob Van Dam, Shawn Michaels, John Cena, Triple H, Ric Flair, Kane, Sting, Jake Roberts, Ted DiBiase Sr., Kurt Angle, The Miz, Matt Hardy and many other wrestlers.
-Hogan was also remembered by people outside professional wrestling, like actor Sylvester Stallone, UFC President Dana White and U.S. President Donald Trump.
+Following Hogan's death on July 24, 2025, many wrestlers paid tribute to Hogan on social media, such as Vince McMahon, The Rock, The Undertaker, Steve Austin, Rob Van Dam, Shawn Michaels, John Cena, Triple H, Ric Flair, Kane, Sting, Jake Roberts, Ted DiBiase Sr., Kurt Angle, The Miz, and Matt Hardy.
+Hogan was also remembered by people outside professional wrestling, including actor Sylvester Stallone, UFC President Dana White and U.S. President Donald Trump.
 Ron DeSantis, governor of Hogan's home state of Florida, declared August 1 as Hulk Hogan Day and ordered flags at the Florida State Capitol flown at half-staff.
+In October 2025, a waterfront trail in the Florida Gulf Coast city of Clearwater was renamed in Hogan's honor.

-WWE honored Hogan with multiple tributes: first with a ten-bell salute, on the July 25 episode of SmackDown, then on the following episodes of Raw and NXT, and also at SummerSlam.
+WWE honored Hogan with multiple tributes: first with a ten-bell salute, on the July 25 episode of SmackDown; then, on the following episodes of Raw and NXT, and also at SummerSlam.
 Meanwhile, TNA dedicated its July 24 episode of Impact! to Hogan.
 In NJPW, Hogan was given a ten-bell salute, as well as a tribute ceremony, during the sixth night of the G1 Climax 35 tournament on July 26.
 Two days later, Hogan was honored on AEW Collision with a tribute from former WCW commentator Tony Schiavone.

-At the same time, many sources noted his complicated legacy due to his backstage politics, his racial comments, and his support for Donald Trump.
+At the same time, many commentators noted his complicated legacy due to his backstage politics, his racial comments, and his support for Donald Trump.
 Mark Henry, who was critical of Hogan following his racism scandal, spoke of his legacy after his death: "Regardless of his shortcomings, it didn't make him less of a wrestler.
 It didn't make him less of an entertainer.
 It's never going to take away from his greatness."